Enrique Ponce: Biography

 He made his first public appearance on 10 August 1986 in the Plaza De Toros in Baeza (Jaén).

 Some of his early debut appearances were on 9 March 1988, in Castellón with Curro Trillo and Jose Luis Torres when he was a Novillero.

 He began in the Escuela Taurina de Valencia, until he went into the public in 1986 in Baeza.

 He performed for 10 years and over 100 corridas.
 Ponce is the first torero in history to fight more than 2000 corridas.
 He passed this mark in Ronda on 4 September 2010.

 Gorings and other injuries

 Ponce has sustained significant injuries on several occasions.
 Whilst opening the Las Fallas festival in Valencia on 18 March 2014, by bullfighting a bull from the Victoriano del Río farm, he suffered a severe goring which broke his collarbone and several ribs.
 He was carried off the field by his assistant bullfighter Mariano de la Viña.
-In 2019 he was left seriously injured after being tossed in the air by a bull, leaving him with torn ligaments in his knee requiring surgery and a 10cm core injury to his buttock.
+In 2019 he was left seriously injured after being tossed in the air by a bull, leaving him with torn ligaments in his knee requiring surgery and a 10 cm core injury to his buttock.
 Ponce sustained further injury to his buttock in 2020 when rammed from behind by a bull at El Puerto de Santa María.